Mirnalini710/resale-car-price-prediction/README.md

 # resale-car-price-prediction
- prediction the price of resale car
+ predicting the price of resale car